nikp06/MyMDB/README.md

 ## How to use

+The underlying database needs to be downloaded from [IMDB's website](https://datasets.imdbws.com/).
 I have debugged and tested my application in CS50ide so I can't really explain how to run *MyMDB* other than by simply using the following command from the project directory:

 ```